tronicgr/AMC-AASD15A-Firmware/README.md

 ### ======= enc_6dof_AMC_AASD15A_v2_09 =======

 release date: 03/5/2020:
+- Added "Rotation Offset" parameter that allows custom degrees backtrack of the rotating actuators during calibration so they can clear away from the limit switch it the hardstop.
+This can be set to any value between 1-90 degrees angle.
+It no effect on the linear actuators backtrack of the motor that is set by default to a little less than half rotation of the motor.
 - Added Rolling Average Filter that is set to run globally and it appear in the LCD menu with the name "Filter Factor".
 The Filter Factor value is located under the "Pulse Freq" menu option.
 The motors must be parked or powered off as there is safety that does not allow modification of the filter factor value otherwise.
 It will not allow modification when you operate the buttons on the panel, or being on online mode.
 You can disable the filter entirely by selecting value "0" for the Filter Factor parameter.
 There are 5 levels of filtering:
 - 0 No Filter
 - 1 Hard Filter